 However, where there is a risk of indirect discrimination when applying last-in-first-out as a selection criterion, the employer will still be required to objectively justify this treatment as being proportionate in achieving a legitimate business aim, such as rewarding loyalty or maintaining a stable workforce.

-An employer can significantly lessen the effects of potential discrimination by applying additional criterion to the redundancy selection process alongside last-in-first-out.
+So while adopting LIFO as the sole criterion for redundancy may present discrimination risks and potentially results in the loss of valued workers – this does not mean employers should avoid LIFO altogether.
+In practice, employers can significantly lessen the effects of potential discrimination by applying additional criteria to the redundancy selection process alongside last-in-first-out.
 In this way, provided other suitable criteria are used in a balanced way, the employer can still make the overall process fair and non-discriminatory.

 By way of example, an employee’s skills and performance could be used to provisionally select candidates to be made redundant, where the LIFO method could be applied in a tiebreaker situation between two candidates who otherwise score equally on the other criteria.
 Although the simplicity of the basic last-in-first-out approach would be lost here, the employer would be retaining the best skills and abilities within its workforce to meet any future challenges.